Contact Information

 Summary for the year by days in milk and lactation number (see figure 5)

-This table calculates the percentage of cows within a particular lactation number and by days in milk where their SCC was above 200,000 cells/mL for each of the categories by days in milk (DIM).
+Figure 5 calculates the percentage of cows within a particular lactation number and days in milk (DIM) where the SCC was above 200,000 cells/mL.
 From this example, first lactation heifers have a higher percentage of cows above the threshold for both the first 30 DIM and the 30 to 220 DIM groups.
 All lactation number groups have a higher percentage of cows infected or with a SCC above 200,000 cells/mL the first 30 DIM, suggesting evaluation of management programs related to the transition back into the herd is warranted.

 Bottom Line: